pugjs/pug-cli/README.md

--D, --no-debug         compile without debugging (smaller functions) -w, --watch            watch files for changes and automatically re-render -E, --extension <ext>  specify the output file extension -H, --hierarchy        keep directory hierarchy when a directory is
+-D, --no-debug         compile without debugging (smaller functions) -w, --watch            watch files for changes and automatically re-render -E, --extension <ext>  specify the output file extension -s, --silent           do not output logs --name-after-file      name the template after the last section of the file
-                       specified
--s, --silent           do not output logs --name-after-file      name the template after the last section of the file
                        path (requires --client and overriden by --name)